Meet the 2025 Champions

 TELECAST

-View the special telecast from CBS highlighting The John Shippen and its participants from 2024.
+View the special telecast from The CBS Sports Network highlighting The John Shippen and its participants from 2025.